prasadposture/prasadposture/README.md

 <a href="https://www.kaggle.com/prasadposture121" target="blank"><img align="center" src="https://img.shields.io/badge/-prasadposture121-blue?style=flat-square&logo=Kaggle&logoColor=white&link=https://www.kaggle.com/prasadposture121" alt="prasadposture121" height="20" width="100" /></a>
 </div>
 <h2 > About Me </h2>
 I graduated in the field of mathematics with data analytics.
  I had Python and R-Programming in the applied component.
 In the three years of degree program I learned about calculus, linear & abstract algebra, real & complex analysis, metric spaces.
  The two years data analytics course included topics like statistics, probability, databases, machine learning algorithms, introdctory artificial intelligence.
  I built a project that predicts whether the water is potable or not based on its constituents.
 I enjoy playing with data, I like to generate insights from it and to make predictive models.
  I am a quick learner and I like to learn new technologies.
 My aim is to be in the field of data driven astronomy where I can use my knowledge of astronomy, data science and mathematics for space research.
-In free time, I read fictional books and watch educational content on you tube.
 <br>
 <h2> Skills </h2>
 <b>Tech Skills :</b> Python, R, SQL<br>